iamrosada/find-jobs-react-native-expo/README.md

 ## 🚀 How to run

-do need to understand how to clone the repository and how to install all stuff
+you need to understand how to clone the repository and how to install all stuff

 ```sh
 npm run start ios